SergeyDenisovich/users-table/README.md

 ## Description:

 Users table with additional information about each user.
-In this app we can filtering data, click on rows to see more data about user, sort columns by ascending and descending order, filter users by state
+In this app we can find users by name, click on rows to see more data about user, sort columns by ascending and descending order, filter users by state

 ### `npm install`